dgoldsb/synergy-jointpdf/README.md

 The kNN method should be used for determining entropies and mutual informations.
 For relevant drawings, see the screenshots of the whiteboard in the binaries directory.

-### Milestones

-* Pick up a real network (yeast) and make a configuration file for this network
-* Add a way to load and store configuration files (JSON)
-* Add a method to nudge the system/introduce error
-* Add a training method to the model, that can optimize the ODE parameters
-* Write code to make MI profiles using the kNN entropy
-* Expand the code from the previous phase to include complex triggers (birds + smoke = deviation from norm as more fit response)
-* Do experiments with the trained network
-* Test the hypotheses on a real network
-* Generate MI profiles, and compare to what we know of the smaller gene regulation network, larger networks, and what we learned from the controlled MI profile application

 ## Phase 4: writing of the paper

 ### Description

 Nothing out of the ordinary, I want to write a paper suited for a master's thesis project.
 Optionally, I want to edit this down later for publication.

-### Milestones

-* Make a framework of loose tex files that are combined in a main project
-* Writing a detailed outline
-* Fitting already written text in the outline
-* Finishing the long version of the paper
-* Consider possibility of publication

 # Workflow